DylanDrechsel/code-every-day/log.md

 **linked-list-manipulation-challenge**: Completed the challenges to create remove, insert, and other methods that would need to be used on a linked list

+**linked-list-class**: Learned how to make the 'ListNode' and 'LinkedList' class.
+The 'ListNode' class is a very simple class to make.
+It will have no methods and only be used to create a node with elements 'data' and 'next'

+While the 'LinkedList' class is going to be more indepth than the 'ListNode' class.
+In the 'LinkedList' class we will have all out methods to interact with the linked list.
+The lesson went over how to code the basic methods for the 'LinkedList' class.
+(ex. prepand -> adds node to the very begining of the linked list | length -> returns the length of the linked list | toString -> returns a string representation of the linked list)

 ---

 <h3 align='center'>Day 36 June 2nd, 2021</h3>